-These principles were recently reconfirmed by the Council.
+1 These principles were recently reconfirmed by the Council.

-- (i) Exceptional character: all operations are undertaken on a strictly case-by-case basis.
-The operations are to be discontinued when the recipient country can fully rely on financing from the IFIs and private sources of capital. - (ii) Complementarity: the basic prerequisite for the mobilization of the assistance is the existence of a significant residual external financing gap over and above the resources provided by the IMF and other multilateral institutions and despite the implementation of strong economic stabilization and reform programmes. - (iii) Conditionality: the assistance is generally released in successive tranches, the disbursement of each being conditional upon the fulfilment of macroeconomic performance and structural adjustment criteria, consistent with the economic programmes agreed between the beneficiary countries and the IMF.
+- (ii) complementarity: the basic prerequisite for the mobilization of the assistance is the existence of a significant residual external financing gap over and above the resources provided by the IMF and other multilateral institutions and despite the implementation of strong economic stabilization and reform programmes. - (iii) conditionality: the assistance is generally released in successive tranches, the disbursement of each of them being conditional upon the fulfilment of macroeconomic performance and structural adjustment criteria, consistent with the economic programmes agreed between the beneficiary countries and the IMF.

-A number of such support operations by the European Union and the G24 took place during the period 1990-93 covering most Central and East European countries eligible for G24 assistance (Table 1):
+A number of such support operations by the EU and the G-24 took place in 1990-1993 covering most central and eastern European countries eligible to G-24 assistance (Table 1):

-- (i) The first Community macro-financial operation for a third country dates back to February 1990, when the Council decided to provide Hungary with a five-year ECU 870 million loan facility in support of the country's efforts to overcome structural adjustment difficulties in the context of an IMF stand-by arrangement. - (ii) In 1991, the Council adopted four new Decisions granting financial assistance to CEECs totalling ECU 1 220 million: ECU 375 million for Czechoslovakia; ECU 290 million for Bulgaria; ECU 375 million for Romania and a further ECU 180 million for Hungary. - (iii) In late 1992, another series of Community operations was decided by the Council for CEECs, amounting to ECU 480 million, comprising a further ECU 110 million loan for Bulgaria, a further ECU 80 million loan for Romania; an ECU 220 million loan to the Baltic States (40 million for Estonia, 80 million for Latvia and 100 million for Lithuania), and a grant of ECU 70 million to Albania.
+- The first Community macro-financial operation for a third country dates back to February 1990, when the Council decided to provide Hungary with a five-year ECU 870 million loan facility in support of the country's efforts to overcome structural adjustment difficulties in the context of an IMF stand-by arrangement. - In 1991, the Council adopted four new decisions granting financial assistance to CEECs totalling ECU 1220 million : ECU 375 million for Czechoslovakia; ECU 290 million for Bulgaria; ECU 375 million for Romania and a further ECU 180 million for Hungary2. - In late 1992, another series of Community operations was decided by the Council for CEECs, amounting to ECU 480 million, comprising: a further ECU 110 million loan for Bulgaria; a further ECU 80 million loan for Romania; an ECU 220 million loan to the Baltic States (40 million for Estonia, 80 million for Latvia and 100 million for Lithuania), and a grant of ECU 70 million to Albania^{3,4}.